Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 They also looked at the levels of compounds created by the body that counter and neutralize the effects of oxidative stress:

 - Glutathione peroxidase (GPX)

 - Catalase (CAT)

-For each of the participants, they calculated an index referred to as the Trolox Equivalent Antioxidant Capacity (TEAC).
+They calculated an index referred to as the Trolox Equivalent Antioxidant Capacity (TEAC) for each of the participants.

 Overall, the subjects displayed diminished antioxidant activities and increased concentrations of MDA, which illustrated enhanced oxidative stress levels in sufferers of androgenic alopecia.

 The Antimicrobial and Antioxidant Activities of Olive Oil Leaf Extract for Hair Loss

 One in-vitro study examined the effects of commercial liquid olive leaf extract on different strains of bacteria (6).
 The researchers isolated individual phenols and studied their activities.
 They also combined them with observing their effects as well.